 - You may reduce tamarind and jaggery quantities or increase as per your taste.

 - Some people add drumstick pieces but it will be uneasy or embarrassing in eating; as you may have to spit the hard core of it.
 Better you leave them unserved.

 - If you are adding sweet potatoes, no need to add pumpkin also as both are sweet veggies.
 Or you may take reduced quantities to add both.

 - You can add your choice of vegetables and quantities.
 But remember to make the preparation a thick soup instead of preparing diluted one for good taste.

 - And, yes.
-Adding green chillies is best instead of adding chilli powder or pepper and other powders.
-Green chillies give you best taste and are healthy also.
+Adding green chilies is best instead of adding chili powder or pepper and other powders.
+Green chilies give you best taste and are healthy also.

 - While topping it, it will be better if you can make powder of the fenugreek by separately frying it dry and mix the powder in the prepared Kuzhambu or Pulusu recipe and then top it with other ingredients fried in oil.

-- Topping with fresh coriander leaves enhances the flavour and beauty of the recipe though I have been unable to add them.
+- Topping with fresh coriander leaves enhances the flavor and beauty of the recipe though I have been unable to add them.
 Even then my recipe was very good in taste.